jerheij/docker-spotweb/README.md

 ### Usage

 #### Supported modes
-The container can be to connect to directly with or without SSL.
-You can also connect a reverse proxy to the exposed port and setup any sort of connection from there.
+You can connect to the container with or without SSL You can also connect a reverse proxy to the exposed port and setup any sort of connection from there.

 #### Initial installation
 When you run the docker image for the first time without optional parameters it will download the master Spotweb branch into the webfolder and install the chosen php7 SQL module.